-And last night, by direct referendum, five states across the country voted overwhelmingly to legalize marijuana in their states.
-Those five states joined a handful of other states across the country that have already legalized and decriminalized the drug for recreational and medical use, suggesting that voters have changed their minds about whether or not marijuana is a gateway drug, or whether or not people should go to jail for using and/or selling it.
+A handful of other states across the country have already legalized and decriminalized the drug for recreational and medical use, suggesting that voters have changed their minds about whether marijuana is a gateway drug and whether people deserve to go to jail for possessing it.

-Let’s call it like it is: the states that legalized weed for recreational use — Arizona, Montana, New Jersey, South Dakota — and for medical — Mississippi — have made an enormously good choice for their economy.
-After Colorado legalized weed, they put tax dollars in from weed sales right back into their public schools to the tune of $160 million in the first five years.
-Those states should expect to see a similar economic boom from the legalized, taxed, and regulated sale of the drug.
+And then there’s the money.
+Part of the reason voters like legalizing weed is the demonstrated impact it can have on the economy.
+After Colorado legalized weed, the state gave the tax dollars from weed sales to their public school systems to the tune of $160 million in the first five years.
+The states that are joining Colorado can expect to see a similar economic boom from the legalized, taxed, and regulated sale of the drug.

 For parents of color and parents of older teenagers, legalization for people over 21 comes as a positive good in a time where young adults can have their entire careers, lives, and educational futures derailed if they’re caught with a gram of weed on them.

-But for the most part, prohibition tends to be an inadequate public health response to drug use, and legalization and decriminalization can help both remove the taboo of a drug, increase the amount of research put into the safety of that drug, and help people access that drug as safely as possible, as they’re honestly going to buy it no matter how legal or illegal it is.
-Research has shown time and time again that increasing safe access to potentially harmful substances, rather than restricting access and imprisoning those struggling with substance abuse issues, can help reduce the risk of death, sickness, and addiction around those substances.
+But it does seem that prohibition tends to be an inadequate public health response to drug use, and that legalization and decriminalization can help both remove the taboo of a drug, increase the amount of research put into the safety of that drug, and help people access that drug at a lower risk, as they’re honestly going to buy it no matter how legal or illegal it is.
+Research has shown time and time again that increasing safe access to potentially harmful substances, rather than restricting access and imprisoning those struggling with substance abuse issues, can help reduce the risk of death, sickness, and addiction.

-Still, like any substance, it’s important that if you live in a state that has now or recently legalized marijuana, it’s important to keep anything safely locked, stored, and out of sight and reach of your children.
-It’s also important to, just like alcohol, not partake in the drugs around your children, because of the mental, emotional, and social effects, but the unknown physical health effects, as well.
+Still, like any substance, it’s important that if you live in a state that has now or recently legalized marijuana to keep anything safely locked, stored, and out of sight and reach of your children.
+It’s also important to, just like alcohol, not partake in the drugs around your children, because of the mental, emotional, and social effects, along with the unknown physical health effects.